BirdsCanada/NatureCounts_IntroTutorial/docs/06-VisualData.md

 <img src="06-VisualData_files/figure-html/plot1VLBO-1.png" width="672" />

-What you will notice is that there isn't an obvious peak in migration for this species, but a relatively constant number of individuals counted throughout the season.
+What you will notice is that migration for this species is highest early in the year and diminishes with time.

 Next, we are interested in visually examining the mean number of migrant GRCA each year, to see if there are any noticeable changes over time.
 First, we need to summarise the data: